 Sonita has more than ten years of experience with both for-profit and nonprofit organizations in a variety of roles, including administration and finance management, project implementation and monitoring, project landscape assessments, and managing baseline, midline, and endline surveys.
 Sonita joins Causal Design’s Phnom Penh, Cambodia office, where her focus is on local business development and project management, especially overseeing both qualitative and quantitative field data collection.
 She holds both a bachelor’s degree and a master’s degree in business administration from the National University of Management (Phnom Penh, Cambodia).

 Andrew Stewart | Consulting Data Scientist

 After filling several roles with Causal Design, Andrew is now with us as a consulting data scientist.
 This role is focused on improving the way we leverage math and stats in our evaluations, and providing big data and modeling support.
 Andrew’s diverse experiences – including three combat tours – have helped him develop a unique ability to balance complexity with usability.
 Andrew studied applied mathematics and statistics at California State University – Sacramento where he began working in program evaluation as a consultant to public, private, and nonprofit sector clients – including Causal Design.
-He will graduate in December 2017 from Georgetown University with a Masters of Science in Mathematics and Statistics.
+He graduated in December 2017 from Georgetown University with a Masters of Science in Mathematics and Statistics.
 Andrew’s research interests focus on graph similarity, network analysis, and artificial neural networks.